fluidtrends/carmel/docs/whitepaper/README.md

 It means that they have to get the kind of education that will help them hit the ground running fast and start a new career as soon as humanly possible.
 A future-proof career.
 A career that will not easily be replaced by robots and one that will create ample opportunities for a better future.

+People like Chris know retraining is the solution.
+In a [survey by the Pew Research Center ](#the-state-of-american-jobs-pewr-esearch-center-2016), 54% of US workers say *"it will be essential for them to get training and develop new skills throughout their work life in order to keep up with changes in the workplace."* An additional 33% say this will be important.
+And 64% believe that knowing computer programming is crucial to success in today's economy.

+What better way to survive in the tech world, than to become a Professional Software Developer?

-In a tech-dominated era, the best career choice is to become a tech creator.
+In the new tech-dominated era, the best career choice is to become a tech creator.
 One of those few people who not only survives but thrives in a tech world.

-And what better way to survive in the tech world, than to become a Professional Software Developer?

 **Carmel is a Decentralized Tech Education Platform that helps people like Chris acquire the technical skills they need to become Professional Software Developers without a formal computer science degree.**